theS1LV3R/testcontainers-pgvecto-rs-test/README.md

 # TestContainers pgvecto.rs test

 This is a demo project to show that `PostgresContainer` fails to launch when using `tensorchord/pgvecto-rs:pg16-v0.3.0`.
+Related issue: <https://github.com/testcontainers/testcontainers-python/issues/703>

 ## How to run